Related Blog Posts

 Spending a day walking around and tasting port from big-name port lodges such as Taylor’s or Graham’s is a great way to learn about wine in the region.
 It’s also possible to take a boat trip along the Douro, to see where the grapes are grown and visit more wineries.

 Other locations worth visiting in Porto are the church of São Francisco (which is renowned for its rich golden engravings), the 19th-century Palácio de Bolsa, and Mercado do Bolhao.
-At lunchtime there, it’s possible to try local dishes like bacalhao (salted cod), grilled sardines, and francesinha, a behemoth sandwich containing different types of meat and cheese, all drowned in sauce.
+At lunchtime there, it’s possible to try local dishes like bacalhau (salted cod), grilled sardines, and francesinha, a behemoth sandwich containing different types of meat and cheese, all drowned in sauce.

 Santiago de Compostela